vantahawk/Graph_Learning_Group6/README.md

 .../group6$ python main.py
 ```

 ...runs the evaluation (Ex.6) on all 3 ZINC datasets ['Train', 'Val', 'Test'] and for all 3 scatter aggregation types ['sum', 'mean', 'max'] once in said orders (9 results total).
-Alternatively specific datasets and/or scatter-types can be chosen by setting the resp. keywords as stated here as optional arguments; datasets after flag `-d` and scatter-types after flag `-s`, all separated by spaces.
+Alternatively specific  scatter-types can be chosen by setting the resp. keywords as stated here as optional arguments;  scatter-types after flag `-s`, all separated by spaces.
 E.g. in order to evaluate ZINC_Val & ZINC_Test using scatter_max & scatter_sum, set:

-`python main.py -d Val Test -s max sum`
+`python main.py -s max sum`

 Training is always done on ZINC_Train.
 The same info can also be found with the `--help` or `-h` flag like so: `python main.py -h`